13rianlucero/CrabAgePrediction/MultipleLinearRegression/notebook.md

 >>

 ## Abstract

 > Machine learning can be used to predict the age of crabs.
 It can be more accurate than simply weighing a crab to estimate its age.
 Several different models can be used, though support vector regression was found to be the most accurate in this experiment.

 ## Introduction
-> Crab is very tasty and many countries of the world import huge amounts of crabs for consumption every year.
-The main benefits of crab farming are, labor cost is very low, production cost is comparatively lower and they grow very fast.
-Commercial crab farming business is developing the lifestyle of the people of coastal areas.
-By proper care and management we can earn more from crab farming business than shrimp farming.
-You can raise mud crabs in two systems.
-Grow out farming and fattening systems.
-For a commercial crab farmer knowing the right age of the crab helps them decide if and when to harvest the crabs.
-Beyond a certain age, there is negligible growth in crab's physical characteristics and hence, it is important to time the harvesting to reduce cost and increase profit.

 ## Background

 **Technologies used:**

 > - K-Nearest Neighbours (KNN) - Machine Learning Model
 > - Multiple Linear Regression - Machine Learning Model
 > - Support Vector Machine (SVM) - Machine Learning Model